vkniazeva/ml-geron/notes/chapter_3/chapter_3_notes.md

 ![5_correct_classification.png](5_vs_5.png)

+### Multilabel classification

+Multilabel classification refers to tasks where a single instance can simultaneously belong to multiple binary categories.
+For example, an MNIST digit can be classified as odd or even and at the same time as greater or less than 7.
+In this setting, each label is an independent binary attribute.

+To evaluate such models, one typically computes a performance metric (e.g., F1-score) independently for each label, and then aggregates the results.
+A weighted average is often preferred when the labels are imbalanced, since metrics corresponding to more frequent labels should contribute more to the overall score.

+### Multioutput classification

+Multioutput classification refers to models that produce several distinct outputs for each input instance.
+Unlike multilabel classification, each output may have its own type:

+- binary classification,
+- multiclass classification,
+- or even regression (multioutput regression).

+Evaluation follows the same principles as in multilabel tasks: each output is assessed separately, and the metrics are then averaged (using either a simple macro average or a weighted average that accounts for class imbalance across outputs).

 ## Useful Python insights

 - to_numpy() - conversing an object to a np.ndarray.
 If from DataFrame, column names are removed